 - Who are the listeners?
 Fellow students, lecturer(s), colleagues, researchers? - Is the group of listeners familiar with the relevant terms and definitions? - Is the interest of the listeners equally distributed? - What media is used?
-Nowadays it will probably be a projector in connection with a presentation software like 'Microsoft PowerPoint' or an equivalent (for example the open source software 'LibreOffice Impress'). - How much time will be available? - Will guestions be answered following the presentation?
+Nowadays it will probably be a projector in connection with a presentation software like 'Microsoft PowerPoint' or an equivalent (for example the open source software 'LibreOffice Impress'). - How much time will be available? - Will questions be answered following the presentation?

 A successful presentation consists not only of well structured and comprehensible documentation.
 In addition you have to win the listener's interest in your topic and presentation.
 As a consequence every presentation should be divided into three parts - introduction, main part and conclusion.
-You can see that your presentation will roughly follow the same arrangement as the text it is based upon:
+You can see that your presentation will roughly follow the same arrangement as the text it is based upon (Ebster & Stalzer, 2017, p.
+141 ff.; Theisen, 2008, p.
+230 f.):